simmi30/lnd1/docs/recovery.md

    --multi_file value     the path to a multi-channel back up file
 ```

-Once the process has been initiated, `lnd` will proceed to:
+Once the process has been initiated, `broln` will proceed to:

   1. Given the set of channels to recover, the server will then will insert a
      series of "channel shells" into the database.
 These contain only the